ZETEROS/Projet_MI5_N/Report.md

 We've continued with the battle mechanics, in particular with the application of basic attacks in combat.
 The last images have been integrated into the asset folder, the tombs when characters die and the background that appears at the end of the game.
 The game can be finished, but there are segmentation problems ('Segment false' error) that prevent their use.
 We've also added sound effects when one of the teams wins.

 ### 11 - 05 - 2025
 We have corrected the special attack error, and the code is now 100% functional.
-Nous avons trouver une valeurs pour les attaques spéciales en essayant de respecter un équilibre puis nous avons défini la valeur de gain de pièce qui est de .. si le joueur décide de passer son tour
+We found a value for special attacks while trying to maintain a balance, then we defined the value of coin gain, which is .. if the player decides to pass their turn.